jackmilless/ciphers/README.md

 ```
 ./ciphers <msg> <is_capitalized> ...<cipher_name> [args]...

-<msg>: the message you would like to encode or decode, alphabetic characters allowed; other characters (including spaces)
+<msg>: the message you would like to encode or decode, alphabetic characters allowed; other characters (including spaces).
        will be removed if present before encoding/decoding.
-<is_capitalized>: a boolean (0 or 1) indicating whether the output is in all caps
+<is_capitalized>: a boolean (0 or 1) indicating whether the output is in all caps.
-<cipher_name> [args]: encoding or decoding function followed by a list of arguments depending on the function
+<cipher_name> [args]: encoding or decoding function followed by a list of arguments depending on the function.

 Valid functions and their arguments, as well as a brief description and example of how each one works, are found in ciphers.h.
 Chain functions by alternating between ciphers and their arguments.
 ```